rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

   to provide a complete implementation of all the services required to satisfy the contracts promised by the `messaging-api` module.
-- `messaging-spi`: The `messaging-spi` module provides an SPI (service provider interface) that's intended for use by Message Bus implementors (a.k.a.
+- `messaging-spi`: The `messaging-spi` module provides an SPI (service provider interface) that's intended for use by Message Bus implementers (a.k.a.
 Message Bus providers).
 - `messaging-test`: The `messaging-test` module contains integration tests that launch an OSGi runtime, install the `messaging-api`, `messaging-spi`, and